University of Phoenix: Enrollment decline, transition to online courses (2010s)

 In 2013, the Department of Defense ended its contract with the University of Phoenix for military bases in Europe.
 U.S. military commanders at Fort Campbell, Kentucky, allowed UoPX representatives to advertise and place promotional materials in high-traffic areas.
 Access was provided in exchange for the university funding events on army bases, including Easter egg hunts and welcome briefings for newly assigned soldiers.

 Murphy wrote in Mission Forsaken (2013) about the school's degeneration from a provider of working adult continuing education programs to a money making machine whose sole criterion for admission was eligibility for federally funded student loans.

 In May 2013, the university's accreditation status was placed on "notice" for a period of two years (with allowed retention of their regional accreditation) by the HLC, due to "insufficient autonomy relative to its parent corporation".
 The HLC Institutional Actions Council First Committee (IACFC) concerns centered on the university's governance, student assessment, and faculty scholarship in relation to Ph.D. programs.
 In June 2015, the HLC determined that the University of Phoenix had resolved those concerns.

-In 2014 the Department of Education's Office of the Inspector General demanded records from the school and Apollo Group going back to 2007 "related to marketing, recruitment, enrollment, financial aid, fraud prevention, [and] student retention".
-In the same year, Arthur Green, a former UoPX enrollment advisor, sued the school and claimed that it had violated the US False Claims Act.
-According to Green, he was fired for uncovering billions of dollars in fraud.
-Five years later, the case was dismissed in 2019 after the US Department of Justice under William Barr decided not to take the case and the records were sealed.

 In 2014, UoPX partnered with 47 historically black colleges and universities to offer UoPX classes that transfer to these institutions.
 142,500 students enrolled on August 31, 2016, and 119,938 during the 2016–17 school year.
 During this time, the university continued to spend tens of millions of dollars on marketing and advertising, including $27 million on internet paid search advertising.
 The Brookings Institution reported that UoPX spent $76 million on advertising in 2017.